malloryspector/xkcd-password-generator/README.md

 * Error validation included for how many words to use field.
 Error message is thrown if field is not entered with a number and no password is generated.

 ## Outside code
+Word list is a hard coded array of words not scraped from any site.
 No outside code or libraries were used for this project.